Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Application to the Leverage Process

 We summarize the proposed risk management tool in this paper: the management watches the company's leverage ratio and they can estimate the drift and variance parameters of the firm's asset value process, based on the method described in Section \ref{subsubsec:method}.
 Then, for any future time horizon, the management can determine the threshold level $\alpha^*$ below which the company should be operated on alert and with precaution.
 For this $\alpha^*$, the management can compute $\p_\cdot(\lambda_{\alpha^*}\in \diff t)$ (together with other associated probabilities in Sections \ref{subsubsec:method} and \ref{subsubsec:evaluation}) and $\p_\cdot(T_c-\lambda_{\alpha^*}\in \diff t)$ to make plans for future business operations.
 For example, suppose that the company has parameters of December 2013 (see Table \ref{tbl:american-apparel}) and solves \eqref{eq:objective_negative} with $\Gamma=0.4$ and $y=0$ to obtain the solution $\alpha^*=-0.2367$.
 Then, the red line in Figure \ref{Fig-problem2-2} is the density of the distribution $\p_\cdot(T_c-\lambda_{\alpha^*}\in \diff t)$ for $\alpha^*=-0.2367$ (see Proposition \ref{prop:additional}).
 In this case, the density is clustered around $0.5$ years.
 This means that if the management sets $\alpha$ as $-0.2367$, given the company's current leverage level and asset growth rate, it is not unnatural to assume that there will be still half a year between the \emph{last} passage to $\alpha$ and the insolvency.
 The black dashed line is a replication of the density in Figure \ref{Fig-problem2} where the time between $\lambda_{\alpha^*}$ and insolvency is clustered around $0.1\sim 0.2$ years.
 This density was computed under the arbitrary assumption that $\alpha^*=-1.3358$ which corresponds to debt being 80\% of assets.
 It follows that one could be better-off by setting $\alpha^*$ higher based on the optimization of $\alpha$, rather than arbitrarily setting the level, to avoid further deterioration and to have a longer period until insolvency even after the last passage of $\alpha^*$.
-Hence, together with $\p_y(\lambda_{\alpha^*}\in \diff t)$, one can extract information useful for risk management by the techniques presented in Sections \ref{sec:mean-time-after-passage} and \ref{sec:endogenizing}.
-In the end, we comment on the possibility of extending our results to L\'{e}vy processes.
-Our analysis relies on the scale functions, speed measures, and Green functions of diffusions.
-For spectrally negative L\'{e}vy processes, the scale function (usually denoted by $W(\cdot)$) and the process conditioned to stay positive (which is created by $W(\cdot)$) are well-studied.
-See \citet[Chapter 8]{Kyprianou_2014}, \citet{Kuznetsov2061}, and \citet{Bertoin_1996}.
-As for the reversal of L\'{e}vy processes, it is well-known that the dual of $X$, which is $-X$, has the same law as the reverse of $X$ from a fixed time (\citet[Chapter 2]{Bertoin_1996}).
-However, to our knowledge, the transform to make the process go to a specific state is not available.
-To extend the analysis in this article to L\'{e}vy processes, this task may be necessary.
+Hence, together with $\p_y(\lambda_{\alpha^*}\in \diff t)$, one can extract information useful for risk management by the techniques presented in Sections \ref{sec:general} and \ref{sec:application}.